 CP80 can be applied using a brush, roller or spray, but take note of the weather conditions at the time.
 Don’t apply in cold or hot weather (less than 8°C or more than 25°C) or when the substrate temperature is over 30°C. Check the forecast for rain as well, as it needs to remain dry for at least 24 hours.

-Avoid sunny days – dry but overcast is ideal, so a typical UK summer’s day is the best time.
+Avoid sunny days — dry but overcast is ideal, so a typical UK summer’s day is best.

 CP80 offers excellent protection against rust for up to 12 years, and it’s also resistant to salt spray, making it good for coastal regions.
 It’s suitable for all roofing materials, including weathered galvanised steel, Plastisol, PVF2 and powder-coated steel, aluminium, copper and zinc.